fairlearn/fairlearn/README.md

 The Fairlearn Python package has two components:

-- A _dashboard_ for assessing which groups are negatively impacted by a model, and for comparing multiple models in terms of various fairness and accuracy metrics.
+- _Metrics_ for assessing which groups are negatively impacted by a model, and for comparing multiple models in terms of various fairness and accuracy metrics.

 - _Algorithms_ for mitigating unfairness in a variety of AI tasks and along a variety of fairness definitions.

+### Fairlearn metrics

+Check out our in-depth [guide on the Fairlearn metrics](https://fairlearn.github.io/main/user_guide/assessment.html).

 ### Fairlearn algorithms

 For an overview of our algorithms please refer to our [website](https://fairlearn.github.io/main/user_guide/mitigation.html).

-### Fairlearn dashboard

-Check out our in-depth [guide on the Fairlearn dashboard](https://fairlearn.github.io/main/user_guide/assessment.html#fairlearn-dashboard).

 ## Install Fairlearn